Hyperbolic traveling waves driven by growth: Traveling wave solutions: Proof of Theorems and

 \begin{proof} We argue by contradiction.
 The obstruction comes from the exponential decay at $+\infty$.
 Assume that there exists such a traveling front $\nu(z)$.
-Classical regularity estimates show that $\U$ is smooth.
+As $s<s^*(\e)$, one has $s<\e^{-1}$ in the parabolic as well as in the hyperbolic regime.
+Hence, as $\nu$ is bounded and satisfies the elliptic equation \eqref{eqtw} in the sense of distributions, classical regularity estimates show that $\U$ is smooth.
 It is necessarily decreasing as soon at it is below $1$.
-Otherwise, it would reach a local minimum at some point $z_0\in\R$, for which $\U'(z_0) = 0$ and $F(\U(z_0))\leq 0$.
-As $\U(z_0)<1$, this would give $\U(z_0)=0$.
-Uniqueness would imply $\U\equiv 0$.
-Next, we define the exponential rate of decay at $+\infty$:
+Otherwise, it would reach a local minimum at some point $z_0\in\R$, for which $\U(z_0)<1$, $\U'(z_0) = 0$ and $\U''(z_0)\geq 0$.
+It would then follow from \eqref{eqtw} that $F(\U(z_0))\leq 0$ and thus $\U(z_0)=0$.
+As $F\in\mathcal{C}^1 ([0,1])$, the Cauchy-Lipschitz theorem would imply $\U\equiv 0$, a contradiction.